mgoltzsche/file-service/README.md

 ```
 ./make.sh js image run
 ```
-Note that everything is built in a container.
-Finally the service is run in a container too.
+Note that everything is built and run in a container.

+Since the service is published your host machine's port 80 you need to stop any other service that uses that port on your machine.

+Finally you can browse the UI at http://localhost/ as well as the image server at http://localhost/image/.

 ## UI